redradix/redux-base-app/DnDRecipe.md

 ### FAQ
 - **How to change the element being wrapped?**
 You have the connectDragPreview method for this purpose.
 You can pass the element you want to drag.
 This method accepts some extra parameters.
-See the [documentation about it](https://gaearon.github.io/react-dnd/docs-drag-source-connector.html)
+See the [documentation about it](https://gaearon.github.io/react-dnd/docs-drag-source-connector.html).
 First of all, you should know that the element being wrap is a snapshoot taken by the browser before start dragging.
  - If you want change that image you can pass an image to connectDragPreview on your render method or better on your componentDidMount
  - If you want the element being wrap to be different from the draggable area, use connectDragPreview to wrap a different group of elements on your render method.
  - If you want to apply some styling to the image taken by the browser you cannot.
 What you should do is create a component similar to the one  you want to drag, apply to it the styles you want and then, pass it to connectDragPreview.
-[Here you have an example](https://github.com/gaearon/react-dnd/tree/master/examples/02%20Drag%20Around/Custom%20Drag%20Layer)
+[Here you have an example](https://github.com/gaearon/react-dnd/tree/master/examples/02%20Drag%20Around/Custom%20Drag%20Layer).

-- ** How do I combine several drag sources and drop targets in a single component?
-Or even several HOCs? ** If you see the examples, it is done manually wrapping one component into another.
+- **How do I combine several drag sources and drop targets in a single component?
+Or even several HOCs?**
+If you see the examples, it is done manually wrapping one component into another.
 But if you prefer a cleaner way you can use _.flow from lodash or similar method to wrap them up